 11. Have you been sexually active with someone since contracting an STD whom you did not tell you had an STD?

 I’ve been in 2 relationships since contracting herpes, and I made sure they both knew before things got serious.
 I wanted to make sure they were ok with possibly getting herpes.

 12. How have you changed as a result of contracting an STD?

 Honestly, I haven’t changed much at all.

-I believe having an STD has made me more empathetic towards others who have contracted an STD and made me understand their situations a little better.
+I believe, having an STD has made me more empathetic towards others who have contracted an STD and has made me understand their situations a little better.

 13. Why are you choosing to participate in this interview and/or is there anything else you would like to share with The STD Project?

 I decided to participate in The STD Project, because, I believe, the more personal stories we share, the less of a taboo STDs will become.